 The bus was a Wintour bus from Chiang Mai bus station 2 to Sukhothai Old City (Sukhothai Historical Park).
 I booked 2 days in advance and plenty of seats even post Songkran.
 It was air conditioned and very comfortable.
 Roads are good and bus travel is nice – it’s much easier than expected travelling around Thailand.
 I paid just 207 baht for the ticket for a 5 hour journey from Chiang Mai to Sukhothai.
 There were two 5 minute toilet stops on the bus from Chiang Mai to Sukhothai – one in Lampang and one in Tak.
-Remember when you get off in sukhothai you need to know if your hotel or hostel is in the Old town Sukhothai near the Sukhothai Historical Park or in New Sukhothai (Sukhothai Thai) about 12km miles to the East.
+Remember when you get off in Sukhothai you need to know if your hotel or hostel is in the Old town Sukhothai near the Sukhothai Historical Park or in New Sukhothai (Sukhothai Thai) about 12km miles to the East.

-My accommodation of choice was a lovely private room and en suite at the Old Pottery House in the old city.
+My accommodation of choice was a lovely private room and en suite at the Pottery Street House in the old city.
 My hosts Mike and his sister Usa gave me a wonderful welcome and helped me to organise everything, including a private electric bike with driver for the historical park the next day.
 I was provided with toiletries, tea and coffee and a wonderful Thai breakfast.

-The Old Pottery House was so homely and a wonderful experience where I felt that I was treated like one of the family.
+The Pottery Street House was so homely and a wonderful experience where I felt that I was treated like one of the family.
 There are children there who are really cute and a lovely dog called Brownie.
 If you are looking or somewhere to stay in Sukhothai I really recommend the Old Pottery House.
 It was 750 baht per night which worked out at around £16 per night for private double – very cheap.